2014 Carling Black Label Cup: Venue

 The FNB Stadium was chosen to host this once a year event.
 The FNB Stadium, known as Soccer City during the 2010 FIFA World Cup, is a stadium located in Nasrec, the Soweto area of Johannesburg, South Africa.
 It is located next to the South African Football Association headquarters (SAFA House) where both the FIFA offices and the Local Organising Committee for the 2010 FIFA World Cup were housed.
 Designed as the main association football stadium for the World Cup, the FNB Stadium became the largest stadium in Africa with a capacity of 94,700, However its maximum capacity during the 2010 FIFA World Cup was 84,490 due to reserved seating for the press and other VIP's.
 The stadium is also known by its nickname "The Calabash" due to its resemblance to the African pot or gourd.

-Starting XI announcement

-The starting teams were announced before the game.